Madame-Aehm/CAB-Project-3-Spikes/spike16/resources/notes.md

 }
 ```

 A void function is a function that doesn't **return** anything.
 For the default value, I've had them throw an error that simply communicates there is no provider.
 If I were to forget my Provider, this error message will remind me to implement it.
+If your functions take parameters, remember to also include and type them in the interface.

 ## Protected Route